Post-Professional Occupational Therapy OTD

 Analysis of the theories and philosophical assumptions underlying occupation.
-Prerequisite: Consent of instructor.
+Prerequisite: consent of department.

 OCTH 612 OT HEALTH PROMOTION INITIATIVES IN THE COMMUNITY (3)

 Theory and practice of occupational therapy in health promotion in the community with special emphasis on the cultural context of the community.
 Integrates knowledge and skills for the practice of occupational therapy services which foster healthy development; prevent health problems; maintain optimal function; and develop occupational performance skills of individuals, families, and communities.
-Prerequisite: OCTH 611 or permission of instructor.
+Prerequisite: consent of department.